Metric lifecycle management for the AI era

-The context layer for business metrics in the AI era
+The context layer that turns business metrics into governed contracts.

 ClariLayerContext LayerMISSING LAYERMeaning & ownershipApproved versionsAudit trail & trust signals1requestcontextCONSUMERSAI AgentsBI ToolsTeamsCopilots2querydataSemantic Layerdbt · Cube · Unity CatalogWarehouseDatabricks · Snowflake · BigQuery1Fetch the governed definition2Query with trusted logicQueried firstQueried second